dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 declared identifier.
 So use syntax either like `const i: int` or `const i:= 5` (or both together).

-## **Error: Refinement cannot change the base type of a newtype.
-To refine _id_, either omit this '...' or omit the '=' sign and the parent type's body.**
+## **Error: in refining a newtype, the '...' replaces the '=' token and everything up to the left brace starting the declaration of the newtype body (if any); a newtype refinement may not change the basae typeRefinement cannot change the base type of the newtype**

 ```dafny
 abstract module M { newtype T = int }